 When moving from Miami to Chicago, the weather will be your biggest issue.
 We have to be honest here.
 Compared to Miami’s tropical climate with hot and humid summers and short, warm winters, Chicago is cold and snowy.
 Especially during the months of January and February when snow quickly turns into ice.
 They don’t call it the Windy City for nothing!
 But don’t sweat it.
 When spring and summer finally arrive, you will see what the fuss is all about.
 Those lovely months of spring and summer will be totally worth the wait.
 Fall as well.
 Chicago is different from Miami’s Art Deco style mixed with palm trees and colorful skies.
 You will soon notice Chicago’s huge variety of architectural styles, both historic and contemporary high-rise buildings that attract architecture students from all over the world.

-Compared to Miami, and many other cities in the US, Chicago’s neighborhoods are all distinct and you need to research properly before deciding where you want to move.
-Furthermore, Miami is 11% more expensive in overall costs while housing is 39% more expensive.
-So, don’t be surprised to find high-quality housing for way less when you move to Chicago.
-It all depends on the area you will eventually pick, but if you decide to move anywhere near the heart of the city, expect the median prices of one-bedroom houses to vary from $700 to $2000.
+Compared to Miami, Chicago’s neighborhoods are all distinct and you need to research properly before deciding where to move.
+It all depends on the area you will eventually pick, but if you decide to move anywhere near the heart of the city, expect the median prices of one-bedroom houses to vary from $1000 to $2000.

 When looking for a house to buy or rent make sure you find a neighborhood that fits your personality and lifestyle.
 In the end, the neighborhood you choose will define your lifestyle.
 Downtown, the Loop, River North, and the New East Side tend to be the most preferred areas.
-They are the most convenient to commute from and offer plenty of things to see and do daily.
+They are the most convenient for commuting and offer plenty of things to see and do daily.